GaurangTandon/ReworkingClosurePoliciesChemSE/README.md

 2. "What effort do I need to do before asking a question?": a new proposed Chem.SE meta post that lays out objective criterion for new users in case they've difficulty showing effort
 3. "Origins of The Homework Policy": a short background on what led to us having the homework policy in the first place.

-What is most important in all of these is **your feedback**.
+What is most important in all of these is:

+# **Your Feedback**

-Please do drop by and discuss/contriute by raising a new issue for a new topic. (citing the line number/heading in the corresponding document, as apt)
+- Please do drop by and discuss/contriute by raising a new issue for a new topic. (citing the line number/heading in the corresponding document, as apt)
-Also, in case of minor phrasal changes/grammatical improvements, as long as they don't change the origninal meaning, feel free to drop a pull request.
+- in case of minor phrasal changes/grammatical improvements, as long as they don't change the origninal meaning, feel free to drop a pull request.

+---

-The moderators Martin and orthocresol have mod powers on this repo as well (as "Collaborators").
+PS: The moderators Martin and orthocresol have mod powers on this repo as well (as "Collaborators").